adamyap78/adamyap78.github.io/index.md

 - Founder mindset and wellness

 FWIW I have degrees in Law, Accounting and Finance.
 I've been coding since I was 6.
-## Writing

-- Should be perennial or close to perennial
-- Can be very few.
-Probably a minimum of 3.
-Deep, deep principles.
-- The poison of "Must Have", "Should Have", "Nice to Have"
-- For Startups, sizing hurts more than it helps.
-- Technical Debt

 ## Stuff I've Read that I Recommend